RoboBert12/RoboND-Kinematics-Project/writeup_template.md

 To begin, I needed to know the zero position of the robot arm.
 ![alt_text][image1]

-To the kinematics of the KR210, I made a sketch of the robot's joints at there zeros position.
+For the kinematics of the KR210, I made a sketch of the robot's joints at there zeros position.

 ![alt text][image_sketch_1]